Reposted from EASY-LASER® blog

 Strain, which is the deflection and positional change resulting from pipe stress, comes from the suction and discharge piping, and creates stresses on the machine frame or casing that in turn spread to the equipment body.
 A result of this is often a change in the alignment of the shaft.
 It also results in distortion of the machine casing which misaligns the bearings within the machine, resulting in very harmful vibration and increased radial loads on the bearings.
 So, before attempting shaft alignment, you should ensure that suction and discharge piping are not causing strain on your machines.

 Static pipe strain and its effects are fairly simple to control, and you can use any of the Easy-Laser® shaft alignment systems to measure the strain and help eliminate it.
 Here’s how: simply mount the system in the normal manner as when you perform the shaft alignment.
 Then:

 - Position the measuring units at twelve o’clock.
 Use the Values program and set both units to zero.

 - Rotate the shafts to the three o’clock position, and note if the values are not zero.
 Rotate the shafts back to twelve and confirm the zero setting.

-Dynamic pipe strain is more difficult, because it only occurs when the machines and piping are at operating conditions.
-And a good proportion of this type of pipe strain may be a consequence of thermal expansion of the piping and the weight of system fluid.
+Dynamic pipe strain is more difficult because it only occurs when the machines and piping are at operating conditions.
+And a good proportion of this type of pipe strain may be a consequence of the thermal expansion of the piping and the weight of the system fluid.
 This explains why the dynamic pipe strain is not a fixed state and why it might be difficult to handle.

 The existence of pipe strain indicates that more than just alignment is needed for optimal machine performance; there are other important factors to take into consideration.
 This requires flexible measurement systems that will support you and help you reach your goal.
 You need more than a shaft alignment system; you need a total alignment solution.